KimmoKAhola/The-IoT-Temperature-Observer/README.md

-# The IoT Temperature Observer
+# The IoT Temperature and Humidity Observer
 Author: Kimmo Ahola (ka223pd)

 # Table of Contents